ray-project/ray-llm/models/README.md

   # vLLM keyword arguments passed when constructing the model.
   engine_kwargs:
     trust_remote_code: true
+    # Optional quantization configuration
+    # Set the quantization method to 'awq' when serving an AWQ quantized model.
+    # As of vllm 0.2.0, AWQ quantization is supported.
+    quantization: awq
   # Optional Ray Runtime Environment configuration.
 See Ray documentation for more details.
   # Add dependent libraries, environment variables, etc.
   runtime_env: